Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 - If a Labrador starts drooling from only one side of its mouth, it could be a telltale sign of gum or teeth problems.

-If your dog starts excessively drooling that lasts for several hours, it is time for a consultation with a vet.
+If your dog starts excessively drooling that lasts for several hours, it is time to consult with a vet.

 What is the Coat Type of Labrador Retriever?